State Planning Provisions review - scoping issues

 - Submissions 121 - 140 - State Planning Provisions Review

 (PDF, 18.1 MB)

 - Submissions 141 - 160 - State Planning Provisions Review

 (PDF, 14.7 MB)

 - Submission 161 - State Planning Provisions Review

 - Submission 162 - State Planning Provisions Review

 Stage 1 - scoping of key themes or parts of the SPPs that require detailed review.

-A short report summarising the issues raised in the submissions will be made available in the coming weeks.
 A more detailed report explaining the way the feedback will be used in the review process will be made available in the coming months.